Motivating Next-Gen Accelerators with Flexible (N:M) Activation Sparsity via Benchmarking Lightweight Post-Training Sparsification Approaches: Methods

 \subsection{Evaluation \& Models}

-We begin with a broad funnel of experiments to evaluate all methods listed in Table~\ref{tab:strategies_descr}.
-At this initial stage, we use the \textbf{Core Datasets}, Single-Choice and Multi-Choice benchmarks including BoolQ, WinoGrande, PIQA, and ARC-Easy.
-Once this exploratory phase is complete, we narrow our focus to the most promising approaches, evaluating them primarily on two models: Qwen2.5-7B-Instruct and Llama3-8B-Instruct.
-This more targeted evaluation phase not only refines the set of methods under consideration but also expands the evaluation to the \textbf{Extended Datasets}: HellaSwag, OpenBookQA, RTE, MMLU, Lambada\_standard, Lambada\_openai, and IFEval.
-For calibration tasks, when required, we use WikiText-2.
-This dataset selection follows established model compression practices \cite{egiazarian2024extreme,frantar2022gptq,van2024gptvq}.
-All evaluations are performed using the LM Eval Harness \cite{eval-harness}, and full dataset details are provided in Table~\ref{tab:dataset_descriptions}. \textbf{For the models we focus on:} Qwen2.5-7B-Instruct, Llama3-8B-Instruct, Llama2-7B, Gemma3-4B-Instruct.
-Importantly, for Qwen2.5-7B-Instruct, we did not sparsify the key, query, or value activations, as preliminary experiments showed severe model degradation when these layers were pruned.
+We evaluate the methods in Table~\ref{tab:strategies_descr} in two stages.
+First, we use \textbf{Core Datasets} (BoolQ, WinoGrande, PIQA, ARC-Easy) to screen all methods.
+We then focus on the most promising approaches on Qwen2.5-7B-Instruct and Llama3.1-8B-Instruct, and extend evaluation to \textbf{Extended Datasets} (HellaSwag, OpenBookQA, RTE, MMLU, Lambada\_standard, Lambada\_openai, IFEval).
+When calibration is required, we use WikiText-2, following common compression practice~\cite{egiazarian2024extreme,frantar2022gptq,van2024gptvq}.
+All results are obtained with LM Eval Harness~\cite{eval-harness}; dataset details are in Table~\ref{tab:dataset_descriptions}.
+We report results for Llama2-7B-chat, Llama3.1-8B-Instruct, Qwen2.5-7B-Instruct and Gemma3-4B-Instruct.
+For Qwen2.5-7B-Instruct, we do not sparsify key/query/value activations due to severe degradation observed in preliminary experiments.